nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/CHUCKLE_UPDATE.md

 <details>
   <summary><b><i>The Action</i></b></summary>

-  Let's write a function to pass to the onClick of the buttons.
+  Write a function to pass to the `onClick` of the buttons.
 This function should accept a joke as a parameter.
 It's responsibility will be to create an editedJoke object to pass to the edit joke function from the `jokeService`.
   All the property values should remain the same expect for the `told` property.
 If told is `true`, it should change to `false`.
 If told it `false`, it should change to `true`. _Remember the `!` operator will convert a value to it's opposite boolean._
   <br>
   Post that edited joke!
 Don't forget to get your new list of jokes from the database after posting.